htenjo/coursera/README.md

-# coursera
+# Coursera code
-Repository to save all the work done in couses
+Repository to save all the work done in the following courses:
+* Html + Css + javascript for web developers